stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 4. Detective controls

 ### Pillar One - Best Practices - Data Protection
 * Before you begin to architect security practices across your environment, basic data classification should be in place.
 You should organize and classify your data into segments.
-You should implement a least priviledge access system so that people are only able to access what they need.
+You should implement a least privilege access system so that people are only able to access what they need.
 However, most importantly you should encrypt everything where possible, whether it be at rest or in transit.

 * In AWS the following practices help to protect your data:
   * AWS customers maintain full control over their data